DSLR Remote Pro for Windows Help

 Use with caution:

-Canon EOS 2000D (aka Canon EOS 1500D and Rebel T7) and Canon EOS 250D (aka Canon EOS 200D Mark II and Rebel SL3): These cameras make it tricky to use external flash because it does not have a central contact on the hotshoe.
+Canon EOS 2000D (aka Canon EOS 1500D and Rebel T7) and Canon EOS 250D (aka Canon EOS 200D Mark II and Rebel SL3): These cameras make it tricky to use external flash because they do not have a central contact on the hotshoe.
 This limits it to E-TTL compatible flash.
-A normal hotshoe to PC sync adaptor will not work with this camera.
+A normal hotshoe to PC sync adaptor will not work with these cameras.

 Canon EOS 4000D (aka Canon EOS 3000D): This is a cut back, budget version of the Canon EOS 1300D/Rebel T6.
 It's main limitation over the Canon EOS 1300D/Rebel T6 is that it is tricky to use an external power adapter to power the camera.
 This is because it does not have an access slot for the power lead.
 This camera also makes it tricky to use external flash because it does not have a central contact on the hotshoe.
 This limits it to E-TTL compatible flash.
 A normal hotshoe to PC sync adaptor will not work with this camera.

 Please note: These recommendations are based on the cameras available at the time of writing (October 2019).

 Windows Vista: Microsoft ended support for Windows Vista on April 11, 2017 and therefore we no longer test or support our software on Windows Vista.

 Running DSLR Remote Pro for Windows on high DPI computers